 Outside of the classroom, Nicole spends time with her husband and two young sons and pursues her love of gardening, baking, reading, singing, and drinking coffee.

-Susan Farrell-Poncelet is the eighth through twelfth grade English, photography, and art teacher, prom advisor, oral interp coach, yearbook advisor, and senior project coordinator at Sanborn Central.
-In addition, Susan teaches special topic graduate courses through Dakota State University.
+Susan Farrell-Poncelet is the eighth through twelfth grade English, photography, art teacher, prom advisor, oral interp coach, speech and debate coach, yearbook advisor, and senior capstone project coordinator at Sanborn Central.
+In addition, Susan teaches special-topic graduate courses through DSU in conjunction with SDCTE.